mrGlasses/beryl/README.md

 That's why we're here, Beryl SQL Helper (BSH) is a smart boi.

 You just need to:
-1. Write "berylsqlhelper --verify projectName"
+1. Write "beryl --verify projectName"
 2. Press Enter
 3. A message will appear informing the number of folders and files added and updated (BSH reads the last modification from the file).
-4. Write "berylsqlhelper --update projectName"
+4. Write "beryl --update projectName"
 5. BSH now have a list of added and modified files and folders, it will just run those files (in alphabetical order as above).
 6. If everything were OK, you'll receive a success message.